Võ Nguyên Giáp: First Indochina War

 When Navarre realized that he was trapped, he appealed for help.
 The United States was approached and some advisers suggested the use of tactical nuclear weapons against the Viet Minh, but this was never seriously considered.
 Another suggestion was that conventional air raids would be enough to scatter Giáp's troops.
 U.S. President Dwight D. Eisenhower, however, refused to intervene unless the British and other Western allies agreed.
 British Prime Minister Winston Churchill declined, claiming that he wanted to wait for the outcome of the peace negotiations taking place in Geneva, before becoming involved in escalating the war.

-On 13 March 1954, Giap launched his offensive.
+On 13 March 1954, Giáp launched his offensive.
 For 54 days, the Viet Minh seized position after position, pushing the French until they occupied only a small area of Dien Bien Phu.
 Colonel Piroth, the artillery commander, blamed himself for the destruction of French artillery superiority.
 He told his fellow officers that he had been "completely dishonoured" and committed suicide with a hand grenade.
 General De Castries, French Commander in Dien Bien Phu, was captured alive in his bunker.
 The French surrendered on 7 May.
 Their casualties totaled over 2,200 killed, 5,600 wounded, and 11,721 taken prisoner.
 The following day the French government announced that it intended to withdraw from Vietnam.

 Giáp's victory over the French was an important inspiration to anti-colonial campaigners around the world, particularly in French colonies, and most particularly in North Africa, not least because many of the troops fighting on the French side in Indochina were from North Africa.